 Classification provides a structure for competition.
 Classification is undertaken to ensure that the athlete competes equitably with other athletes.

 Classification has two important roles:

-It is required, as a condition of membership of IPC, that IFs develop and implement Classification Rules in accordance with IPC Classification Code 2007.
-IBSA is eager to interact with IFs that have Athletes who are blind or partially sighted, to ensure equitable competition between those Athletes.
+It is required, as a condition of membership of IPC, that IFs develop and implement classification rules in accordance with the current IPC classification code.
+IBSA is eager to interact with IFs that have athletes who are blind or partially sighted, to ensure equitable competition between those athletes.

 Article on an expert consensus regarding evidence-based classification for Paralympic athletes with VI, published in the British Journal of Sports Medicine.

 IBSA VI Classifiers

 Classification at world and regional level may only be conducted by “VI international classifiers”.
 IBSA is fortunate to have at its disposal a pool of expert “VI international classifiers”, all of whom have been certified jointly by IBSA and IPC.

 In order to become a “VI international classifier”, potential classifiers (either ophthalmologist or optometrist) must graduate from a classifier certification course approved by IBSA and IPC.